ayebear/config-file/README.md

 ConfigFile
 ==========

-This C++11 class reads simple configuration files in a format like this:
+This C++11 class reads simple configuration files, which can be used in all kinds of software.
+You can even modify and save configuration files, or you can simply use it to read user settings.

+The main purpose of this project is to have a simple file format which can be used extremely easily in code, and so that users can easily modify these files without worrying about a lot of syntax.
+This is a very loose format, which ignores whitespace, and has dynamic data-types.

+The file format is like this:
 ```
 someOption = someValue
 ```
-The first part is the name of the option, the second is its value.
+The left side is the name of the option, and the right is its value.
+The equals symbol obviously represents that the option is being set to that value.
-Note that there must be an equals symbol in between.

 Features (file format)
 ----------------------